izdwuut/digital-retail-bootleg/README.md

 * `padding_x` & `padding_y` - text widget padding.
 * `border` - text widget border width.
 * `bg_color` - text widget border color.
+* `label` - a text widget label text.
+Not displayed if empty.

 I also provide options to position the widget quite freely.
 It can stick to the window edges and corners in (inter)cardinal directions.
 It can also be positioned absolutely by providing x and y axes offsets.